IlyaDonskikh/mrkoa/README.md

 const { user } = UserCreateCase.call({ email: 'love@use.case' }); // only right way to run Use Case is static method `call`.
 ```

-### Validators

-The layer serve to give direct and comprehensive answer about current validation status of dataset.

 ### Helpers